TheDoctor0/CSCOInstaller/README.md

 So you don't have to worry that you will install mod in wrong place.

-After installation Steam will be automatically restarted.
+After installation Steam will be automatically restarted to add CS:CO to Steam Library.

 # Update
 Update process is as simple as installation.